List of Halloween (franchise) characters: Dr. Terence Wynn

 In the sixth film, it is revealed that the Man in Black is Dr. Wynn, and that he is the head of a cult which supposedly cursed Michael into killing his whole family, therefore explaining the reason for his constant pursuit of his sister and later his niece.
 In the end, Wynn turns out to have been secretly using Michael's DNA to create the curse of Thorn in its purest form that he believed manifested in his genes.
 After failing in DNA and in-vitro fertilization experiments, tested on the female patients of Smith's Grove Sanitarium (and leading to stillborn fetuses), the experiment became a success when tested on now 15-year-old Jamie Lloyd, who gives birth to a live baby.
 In the Theatrical Cut, Michael kills him in an operating room along with 9 other doctors from Smiths Grove, though Wynn's death is not seen onscreen.

 In the Producer's Cut of the sixth film however, Dr. Wynn and his staff follow their cult aspect more closely and planned on making Jamie's baby Michael's final sacrifice during a ritual.
 Tommy Doyle however interrupts the ritual and soon paralyzes Michael with rune stones, releasing him of his curse.
 Later, Dr. Loomis approaches the person he thinks is Michael Myers relieved that it was now all over but to Loomis' surprise, Michael has switched clothes with Wynn and left him lying there while he makes his escape into the night.
 Loomis takes the mask off Wynn, and a dying Wynn grabs Loomis' arm, telling him, "It's your game now, Dr. Loomis."
-Loomis then looks at his wrist and sees that the Thorn tattoo is now on his arm, symbolizing his new role as the leader of the Thorn Cult.
-Dr. Wynn is not featured in the subsequent films, which ignore the previous three films, thereby eliminating the Wynn/Thorn plotline.
+Loomis then looks at his wrist and sees that the Thorn tattoo is now on his arm, symbolizing his new role as the leader of the Thorn Cult, and that the Thorn Curse has now passed on to him.
+Dr. Wynn is not featured in the subsequent films, which ignore the previous three films, thereby eliminating the Thorn Timeline.

-In the reboot of the franchise, Wynn also appears briefly, but is a female nurse, not a male doctor.
+In the first reboot of the franchise, Wynn also appears briefly, but is a female nurse, not a male doctor.
 In the film, she is asked to watch a young Michael Myers while Dr. Loomis walks Mrs. Myers to her car.
 Nurse Wynn teases Michael and is killed when he pulls a fork from his food tray and stabs her in the neck.